openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

         install cloud-init
         ts run

-An OS tarball can be created using following set of commands using above baremetal.yum file
+An OS tarball can be created using following set of commands, along with the above ``baremetal.yum`` file:

 .. code-block:: shell